oslabs-beta/GuardQL/README.md

 ## Introduction

 Debugging GraphQL APIs can be difficult, especially when trying to pinpoint errors in slow or inefficient queries.
-GuardQL streamlines this process by providing a comprehensive debugging and performance monitoring tool designed for production environments.
+GuardQL streamlines this process by providing a comprehensive debugging and performance monitoring tool designed for pre-production environments.
 It seamlessly integrates into GraphQL APIs to provide real-time insights and optimization tools.

 - ✅ Captures GraphQL API errors in real-time with detailed logs
 - ✅ Monitors query execution times to detect inefficiencies